Become a Graduate Dean's Ambassador

 Hours per week are not guaranteed and will vary depending on prospective and current student needs, event schedule and time of year.
 Ambassadors should expect to work no more than 8 to 10 hours per week.

 Note: This is a paid position and will require students to work on a set schedule determined by the CCI Recruitment and Advising Teams.
 Discord work will be conducted virtually and does not require students to be on-campus.

 If you have any questions regarding the Graduate Dean's Ambassador position, please reach out to the CCI Recruitment Team at firstname.lastname@example.org.

 The application for 2023-2024 Graduate Dean's Ambassador Positions is now closed.

-If you are interested in helping as a Teaching Assistant (TA) for one of CCI's Computer Science courses, please click here to submit an application.
+If you are interested in helping as a Course Assistant for one of CCI's Computer Science or Information Science courses, please visit our Course Assistant webpage.

 Graduate Co-op enables graduate students to alternate class terms with a six-month period of hands-on experience, gaining access to employers in their chosen industries.
 Whether co-op takes students throughout the United States or abroad, they are expanding their professional networks, enhancing their résumés, and bringing that experience back to the classroom and their peers.